-The student is able to ...
+The student is able to...

-- A. Observe, characterise and explain Earth system processes. - B. Develop and apply data processing and analysis techniques to analyse Earth system processes. - C. Model and predict Earth system processes and their variability and assess the influence of natural and anthropogenic factors. - D. Develop novel engineering solutions to facilitate the exploitation and/or management of Earth's natural resources in a responsible and sustainable way. - E. Formulate a research question, perform a literature, and research study, and build on existing technologies from different disciplines needed for an Applied Earth Sciences solution. - F. Challenge existing knowledge, show a critical attitude, and produce creative, constructive and novel solutions, and exercise independent judgement and uphold ethical standards. - G. Use written and oral communication skills to effectively exchange results and opinions with researchers, engineers, and Applied Earth Sciences stakeholders. - H. Set up, plan and monitor a project, dealing with a deadline and requirements set by Applied Earth sciences stakeholders. - I. Work effectively in a team of diverse talents, skills, characters, and cultures to solve an Applied Earth Sciences challenge. - J. Design and execute a fieldwork campaign for the application and/or Earth system processes to be studied.
+- A. Observe, characterise and explain Earth system processes. - B. Develop and apply data processing and analysis techniques to analyse Earth system processes. - C. Model and predict Earth system processes and their variability and assess the influence of natural and anthropogenic factors. - D. Develop novel engineering solutions to facilitate the exploitation and/or management of Earth's natural resources in a responsible and sustainable way. - E. Formulate a research question, perform a literature, and research study, and build on existing technologies from different disciplines needed for an Earth, Climate and Technology solution. - F. Challenge existing knowledge, show a critical attitude, and produce creative, constructive and novel solutions, and exercise independent judgment and uphold ethical standards. - G. Use written and oral communication skills to effectively exchange results and opinions with researchers, engineers, and Earth, Climate and Technology Sciences stakeholders. - H. Set up, plan and monitor a project dealing with a deadline and requirements set by Earth, Climate and Technology stakeholders. - I. Work effectively in a team of diverse talents, skills, characters, and cultures to solve an Earth, Climate and Technology challenge. - J. Design and execute a fieldwork campaign for the application and/or Earth system processes to be studied.